 Salary in the UK is paid in 12 equal instalments throughout the year.
 Typically, salaried workers are paid directly to their bank account each month.

 In the UK, paying your employees takes place through Her Majesty’s Revenue and Customs (HMRC) and the Pay-As-You-Earn (PAYE) system — even if you only have one employee.
-Once you’ve registered as an employer, you can run payroll yourself or outsource it.
+Once you’ve registered as an employer, you can run payroll in the UK yourself or outsource it.

 As an employer registered for PAYE, you’ll have various responsibilities to ensure compliance — even if you’ve outsourced your payroll.
 Other PAYE requirements include recording payments of your employees’ wages, creating payslips for each worker and administrating national insurance contributions for every employee.